nrwl/nx/docs/api-angular/schematics/ngrx.md

 Type: `string`

-Override the name of the folder used to contain/group the NgRx files: contains actions, effects, reducers. selectors. (e.g., +state)
+The name of the folder used to contain/group the generated NgRx files.

 ### facade